jiffyclub/scipy-2019-intro-to-python/playing_with_blocks_exercises.md

 yellow becomes ???).

 ## Exercise 14

+Write a function that takes a grid and a color as input returns a new grid that is the input grid with an added border of the given color.

+BONUS: Make the color input argument optional.

+## Exercise 15

 Write a function that can follow a list of directions (`'up'`, `'down'`, `'left'`, `'right'`) along a path, changing the color of